FerallOut/2020.03_GenomeAnalysisCourse/README.md

         - 1 covers the entire 2.77 Mbp chromosome
         - discard low-coverage contigs
         - remain 10 contig:
             - 5 circular plasmids
             - 5 non-overlapping contigs:
                 - aligning against the NCBI Genbank -> they are part of the pMG1 *E. faecium* plasmid
                 > is it a plasmid used for creating the library?
 Used for cloning?
                 - to close the 6th plasmid, they did gap-spanning PCR and sequencing.
 This closed most gaps, except one.
-Then did an assebly of Illumina reads together with MinION 2D reads, assembling them with SPAdes (v.
+Afterwards they did an assebly of Illumina reads together with MinION 2D reads, assembling them with SPAdes (v.
 3.0).
+The resulting contig closed the last gap on the 6th plasmid.
+    - Sequence coverage - done with SAMtools (v.
+0.1.18) using short reads alignments to the assembly, which were generated with BWA (v.
+0.7.9a).
+    - check for base-calling and assebly errors by aligning short reads to assebled contigs - using SAMtools (v.
+0.1.18).
+Correction by using the consensus of aligned reads.
+    - annotation using Prokka (v.
+1.10)
-    -
+- Filogenetic analysis
+    - a maximum likelihood phylogenetic tree, based on the core genome of *E. facium* E745 and an additional 72 *E. facium* strains - using ParSNP, with settings -c (forcing inclusion of all genome sequences) and -x (enabling recombination detection and filtering).
+    - visualize phylogenetic tree with MEGA (v.
+7.0.26)
 - Transcriptomics:

 ### Organization of new data